-MCR8001 (attendance-based) or MCR8009 (e-learning): Research Governance and Ethics (compulsory): students write a number of research applications based on current ethical committee approval and R & D approval forms.
+MCR8001 (attendance-based) or MCR8009 (e-learning): Research Governance and Ethics (compulsory).
+Students develop, write and submit a number of research applications based on current ethical committee approval requirements.
 This assesses practical outcome C1.

-MCR8002 (attendance-based) or MCR8010 (e-learning): Research study design and data interpretation (compulsory).
+MCR8002 (attendance-based) or MCR8010 (e-learning): Introduction to Research Study Design and Statistics (compulsory).
 This module address the practical skills C2 by the undertaking of a study design, including handling and analysing of data appropriate to different research methodologies and the identification of the correct statistical methods (C3).
-The students are assessed by an MCQ test, a short oral presentation and a written study design.
+The students are assessed by two written tasks and a short oral presentation.

-MCR8003 (attendance-based) or MCR8011 (e-learning): Writing in a research setting (compulsory).
+MCR8003 (attendance-based) or MCR8011 (e-learning): Writing in a Research Setting (compulsory).
 The student is assessed through production of three different written assignments and one presentation.
 This enables the student to demonstrate a range of practical skills including sourcing information.
 The practical outcomes assessed include C4 and C5.